Brazil 1982 with Careca,etc

 ST: Reinaldo (Ponte Nova, Minas Gerais)

-He was a hero at Atlético Mineiro, where the fans called him the "King".
+Reinaldo was a hero at Atlético Mineiro, where the fans called him the "King".
 He was their all-time leading scorer.
+He still holds the record of highest goal average per game in the Brazilian league, with 1.55 goals per match.
 He won eight Campeonato Mineiro titles including six consecutively: in 1976, 1978–1983 and 1985.
-For the national team, he earned 37 caps and went to Argentina 1978.
+For the national team, he earned 37 caps and went to the 1978 World Cup Finals.

 ST: Giovane Élber (Londrina, Paraná)